ABU Robocon: History and format

+Topic and rules of each year is made by the host country.
+Countries will make their national qualifier contests to decide representing team in final contest at the host country.
+The host country is given the special privilege of having two teams participating in final contest.

 Each game is between two teams, often named red and blue.
-The playing field is symmetrical and robots from both teams start in the same condition (except for Robocon 2015 which employed a turn-based game based on badminton).
+The playing field is symmetrical and robots from both teams start in the same condition (except for Robocon 2015 which employed a turn-based game based on badminton and Robocon 2025 which is based on basketball).

-A typical game (except for Robocon 2015) lasts for three minutes but can end sooner if one team achieve a K.O victory which immediately finishes the game.
-In case that no teams achieve the K.O condition, the team that gets a higher score after three minutes will be declared a winner.
+A typical game (except for Robocon 2015 and Robocon 2025) lasts for three minutes but can end sooner if one team achieve a K.O victory which immediately finishes the game.
+In case that no teams achieve the K.O condition, the team that gets a higher score after three minutes will be declared the winner.

 Earlier editions of Robocon tend to emphasize the competitiveness of the game, in which winners achieve their win by employing strategic approaches to deploy their robots as well as preventing their opponent from reaching the goal.
-For example, this strategy was notable in Vietnam's win in Robocon 2004 and 2006, and China's win in Robocon 2008.
+Vietnam's win in ABU Robocon 2004 and 2006, as well as China's victory in ABU Robocon 2008 demonstrated this strategy.
 To mitigate the problems, later editions reduce the combat nature and put more emphasis on technology, designing and making the robot perform complicated maneuvers, which require teams to be more creative on designing robots.